arevaloarboled/VR-experiments/README.md

 ## Input mapping
 ![Alt text](mapping.png?raw=true "Input mapping")
 - **Record:** To record the path, hold the ***trigger*** button.
 Once it is released, a confirmation screen is going to be displayed.
 - **Confirmation buttons:** To confirm the path drawn, select yes or no in the ***track pad*** of the controller by clicking the top or bottom of it.
 To avoid a mistake, confirmation should be provided.
-In other words, to submit or repeat the recording please press the selection 2 times.
+In other words, to submit or repeat the recording please press the selection twice.
 - **Repeat:** Press this button to repeat a stimulus.
 - **Change coordinate system:** System illustrates control position with spherical coordinates by default.
 To display them in the euclidean system and vice-versa, press the ***Grip*** button.